pydrofoil/pydrofoil/docs/index.rst

 Pydrofoil is an experimental emulator-generator for ISA models written in `Sail`__.
-It can generate emulators for RISC-V__, ARM__, CHERIoT__ based on their respective Sail models.
+It can generate emulators for RISC-V__, ARM__, CHERIoT__ based on their respective Sail models (there is also experimental support for Cheri-RISC-V).
 The Pydrofoil-generated emulators achieve fast performance by doing dynamic binary translation (aka just-in-time compilation) from guest instructions into host machine instructions.
 It's built on top of the `RPython meta-jit compiler`__ and reuses all its optimizations, backends,